thiagosindra/higher-resolution-hypothesis/docs/sections/sensory-cognition.md

     <h3>Oscillatory Evidence</h3>
     <p>Electrophysiological studies have shown altered gamma and beta oscillations in autism, reflecting disrupted synchronization in sensory areas.
 These findings serve as signatures of distributed propagation: local hyper-synchrony where branches reinforce one another, and interregional desynchrony where inhibitory coordination fails.</p>

+    <h3>Vividness of Internally Generated Scenes</h3>
+    <p>Another manifestation of ensemble persistence is the **vividness of internally generated scenes**—whether in voluntary imagination, spontaneous recall, or dreaming.
+Reports of highly realistic dreams or difficulty distinguishing dream recall from real events can be interpreted as transient large-scale reactivation of overlapping ensembles under weak gating, a predictable consequence of the same distributed topology that enhances perceptual granularity.
+Because perception and memory share the same neural substrate in distributed architecture, internally generated imagery (dreams, imagination, recall) can feel as perceptual as external sensory input.</p>

     <h2>Cognitive and Decision-Making Consequences</h2>

     <p>The DPM does not end at perception—it reshapes cognition itself.
 If each sensory input generates multiple concurrent representations, the cognitive system must integrate far more possibilities before converging on a single decision.
 This distributed processing architecture can explain both autistic strengths and difficulties in reasoning, attention, and adaptive control.</p>